Exclusive: Venezuela's PDVSA steps up fuel shipments to Cuba as shortages bite

 Cuba has faced shortages of everything, not just fuel, over the past year as the U.S. sanctions worsen a liquidity crisis that started with a decline in Venezuelan aid four years ago.

-The latest raft of products to vanish from shelves are toiletries and cleaning items.
+The latest range of products to vanish from shelves are toiletries and cleaning items.

 The government said last week it would not be able to ensure a steady supply of these until April, given it was prioritizing other goods like food.